MahmoudAshraf-CIS/Unity-Photon-Multiplayer-Starter/README.md

-Sure, here's an example README.md file for your Unity game using the Photon plugin:

 # Multiplayer Game with Unity and Photon

 This is a simple multiplayer game developed with Unity using the Photon plugin.
 The game features a third-person character for each player, and supports both PC and phone inputs to control the character.
 The game also has a mechanism for joining and leaving rooms, and rooms are mapped to how many players have joined the game.